karimhamdanali/karimhamdanali.github.io/_posts/2013-03-09-averroes-tutorial.md

   -lib file : ignore methods in packages listed in file
 ~~~

-## ECOOP'13 Validated Artifact ##
+## ECOOP &#39;13 Validated Artifact ##

 <figure>
 	<img width="25%" src="{{ "/resources/images/aec-badge-ecoop.png" |  prepend: site.baseurl }}" alt="ECOOP AEC"></img>
 </figure>

-Most of the experiments that are discussed in the tutorial above was part of the artifact we have submitted to ECOOP'13 in Montpellier, France. `averroes` has been verified by the Artifact Evaluation Committee to be consistent, complete, well-documented, and easy to reuse.
+Most of the experiments that are discussed in the tutorial above was part of the artifact we have submitted to ECOOP &#39;13 in Montpellier, France. `averroes` has been verified by the Artifact Evaluation Committee to be consistent, complete, well-documented, and easy to reuse.